-Editor’s Note: This post was originally published on January 25, 2016.
+Editor’s Note: This post was originally published on January 25, 2016 and has been updated with recent information.

-If you’ve recently visited or are planning a trip to parts of the U.S., some Pacific Islands, Cape Verde, Singapore, Central America, South America, Mexico, or the Caribbean, make sure you’re following up with the latest on the mosquito-borne Zika virus.
-There are now close to 60 countries where there are reports of active Zika transmission, including parts of the U.S, like Florida and Texas, and there are even more countries where the disease is endemic.
+If you have recently visited or are planning a trip to Southeast Asia, India, Central America, South America, Mexico, Africa, or the Caribbean, make sure you’re following up with the latest on the mosquito-borne Zika virus.
+There are now close to 100 countries that are declared “at risk for Zika” including some where the disease is endemic.
 You can view the full list of active transmission countries here.

 While the disease’s symptoms are mild, pregnant women who become infected can have babies with birth defects (including microcephaly—being born with a small head and underdeveloped brain) and experience other poor pregnancy outcomes.
-Currently, the CDC has released travel warnings specific to each country and region regarding Zika, which you can read here, which are classified as Level 2 Warnings, Practice Enhanced Precautions.
+Currently, the CDC has released travel warnings specific to each country and region regarding Zika, which you can read here; these are classified as Level 2 Warnings, Practice Enhanced Precautions.

 Important Information About the Zika Virus